 I ordered donuts from two different bakeries and asked for an assortment.
 I told them I’m willing to pay extra for the “special” pastries and muffins.

 Honestly, the fancy pastries weren’t the first to go – they looked pretty but didn’t appeal to my students who wanted donuts with LOTS OF SPRINKLES!

 We topped off the banquet with orange juice, apple juice, and 99¢ a gallon tropical punch.

 Next, while eating the yummy donuts, we watched a slide show of class photos.
-I take lots of student pictures during the year and use them as a slide show on my computer’s screen saver.
+I take many student pictures during the year and use them as a slide show on my computer’s screen saver.
 Students absolutely LOVE watching it.

 I had updated it the week before, so there were tons of pictures that students hadn’t yet seen.

-Of course their favorite pictures were the goofy shots, but they really enjoyed remembering and reliving holidays, field trips, projects, fun stuff, and the simple photos of themselves hard at work.
+Of course, their favorite pictures were the goofy shots, but they enjoyed remembering and reliving holidays, field trips, projects, fun stuff, and the simple photos of themselves hard at work.
 The surprise recess action shots were a HUGE sensation.